jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 **Task 2: Transform**

-Following that, we've got a Python script.
-We're getting that value from the first task and passing it to the next task as an input file so we can then start to process the data inside of it.

 in the Python code we're starting to transform the data to produce a new file, which is called products.json.
 Afterwards, we can then pass products.json to our query task

-- Takes the JSON file downloaded in the previous task (data.json).
-- Sets COLUMNS_TO_KEEP from the input columns_to_keep
-- Reads the data.json file
-- Extracts only the specified columns (brand and price by default) for each product.
-- Saves the transformed data to products.json.

 task 2: